 On its own, calcium chloride isn’t a very harmful chemical.
-Nevertheless, when you add it to water, it becomes extremely hot—it could even burn you if you’re not careful.
+But when you add it to water, it becomes extremely hot—it could even burn you if you’re not careful.

 According to a study on soft tissue necrosis, calcium carbonate rarely causes skin issues in its salt form.
-However, the heat released when calcium chloride mixes with water can cause calcium deposits on the skin and burns.
+However, the heat released when calcium chloride mixes with water can cause burns and calcium deposits on the skin.

 Step 4: Prepare the Mixture

 Make sure to pour slowly because of the hot chemical reaction the calcium carbonate will have.
-Furthermore, it’s best practice to never pour water on top of pre-measured calcium carbonate for your safety—always put pool water in the bucket first, followed by the chemical.
+Furthermore, keep in mind to never pour water on top of calcium carbonate.
+For your safety, always put pool water in the bucket first, followed by the chemical.

 Step 5: Add the Calcium Carbonate to Your Pool

 With your pool pump turned on, circle the circumference of your pool and gradually pour the calcium carbonate mixture into the water.

 There are a few things to keep in mind during this time.
 The first is that this mixture can destroy a pool’s finish, so be careful to keep it from splashing up on the sides.
 Secondly, brush the sides of the walls after you pour in the substance to help move the solution around the water.